If I haven’t already said this to you yet, Happy New Year!

 #10.
 Hire a coach or mentor.

-If you’re struggling with anything particular with your blog or business, don’t beat yourself up blindly about it.
+If you’re struggling with anything with your blog or online business, don’t beat yourself up blindly about it.

-Another one of my aims this year is to get some coaching on “business management” in particular.
+Another one of my goals this year is to get some coaching on “business or time management”.

 #11.
 Connect, reconnect, interact, build relationships.